 Weight – If your job requires movement of additional weight above and beyond the standard load rating of the swing set, you’ll need other add-ons and perhaps a motor.

 Travel length – The amount of distance you need to travel from the roof will also affect cost.
 For example, a five-story building will likely be less expensive than a 20-story building.

-The number of motors that you need for any given job has the biggest single impact upon the final price.
-And, each one can range in cost depending on how much weight you need to lift.
+The number of electrical motors you need for any job has the biggest impact on the final price.
+And each one can range in cost depending on how much weight you need to lift.